sweetclimusic/sweetclimusic.github.io/README.md

 - Fork this repository
 - Clone your forked repository
 - in the cloned directory ensure node modules and ruby gems are installed
+- node js is using babel-register for ES6 support in node.
 - run `gulp` task to build and then server your jekyll pages locally with browsersync

 ```bash